Sodium Coco Sulfate: Is It Natural?

 Fatty Acid Composition of Coconut OilThe process to make Sodium Coco Sulfate is the same as described above for SLS except instead of isolating only one fatty acid, Lauric Acid, SCS is made from a blend of all the fatty acids in coconut oil, including lauric acid.

 The name "sodium coco sulfate" is a quite misleading since it is not actually one ingredient.
-Instead of placing the names of all of the "fatty acid" sulfates in the ingredient list, sodium coco sulfate is simply the name used for a synthetic blend consisting of sodium lauryl sulfate, sodium caprylic sulfate, sulfate, sodium stearyl sulfate, sodium oleic sulfate, etc.
+Instead of placing the names of all of the "fatty acid" sulfates in the ingredient list, sodium coco sulfate is simply the name used for a fatty acid blend consisting of sodium lauryl sulfate, sodium caprylic sulfate, sulfate, sodium stearyl sulfate, sodium oleic sulfate, etc.

 Since SCS has a more complex molecular structure it seems to cause less skin irritation than SLS.